orchestral/orchestra/docs/toolkit.md

 `--bundle` option is not available for this command since Orchestra Platform would only allow application to have the option.

-## Initiate A New Extension Command
+## Initiate a New Extension Command

 This command would create `application/orchestra.json` and `application/orchestra.php` file.